openmrs/openmrs-plir-dockerized-setup/README.md

  * you should be able to access the widget at `http://localhost:7000/` .

->  Procede to select the measure  TX-PVLS ,
+>  Procede to select the measure  TX-PVLS,TX_CURR ,
       select the start date and generate the report using the widget